kaus0399/kaus0399.github.io/_pages/now.md

 I am currently working on building this webiste as an online portfolio for myself
 ### Work:
 __Plant AI and Biophysics Lab__
-I currently work part time as a Software Developer and Researcher for the PAIBPL under the guidance of professor [Mason Earles](https://bae.ucdavis.edu/people/mason-earles).
+I currently work part time as a Software Developer and Researcher for the PAIBPL under the guidance of Professor [Mason Earles](https://bae.ucdavis.edu/people/mason-earles).
 Currently working on training and deploying a pytorch based instance segemtnation mode which makes use of synthetic data to form predictions on vineayrd renderings.

 __Computational RNA Genomics Lab__
 I currently work part time as a Computational Biology researcher under the guidance of [Dr. Sharon Aviran](https://bme.ucdavis.edu/people/sharon-aviran).
 Currently finishing a research paper on the use of binary classifiers for modifying neuclotide scoring.